 3. Purchase form

-All of the above might seem a lot, so the only method in staying focused with your key initiatives is by focusing on a few key metrics and use data to make your decisions in revising expanding your performance metrics.
-Some key metrics for you to consider:
+All of the above might seem a lot, so the only method in staying focused with your key initiatives is by focusing on a few key metrics.
+Use data to make your decisions in revising expanding your performance metrics.

-- Time in stage — How long it takes to go from awareness to advocacy.
+How long it takes to go from awareness to advocacy

-- Close rate — In comparison to sales funnel conversions, this looks at only those that move from decision to purchase.
+In comparison to sales funnel conversions, this looks at only those that move from decision to purchase

 There are many ways to track this including the use of CRM tools such as Hubspot and PipeDrive, Analytics and marketing automation software such as Google Analytics, Kissmetrics.
 You can also work on optimising your funnel by using heat map tools such as Crazy Egg and Clicktale.

-Lead scoring can be also used to help prioritise your prospects.
-This topic in itself is worth an article.
+Lead scoring can be also used to help prioritize your prospects.

-We’ve gone through a fair amount, so here’s a recap:
+We’ve gone through a fair amount, so here are some final takeaways:

 - Pay special attention to how your customer makes a purchase decision; this is why marketing funnels exist